udtren/krita-lazy-tools/README.md

 ### Installation & Setup

 This implementation is tested on Windows 11 with NVIDIA 50XX series cards.
+Python version is 3.12.10.
 Compatibility with other environments is not guaranteed.

 #### Installation Steps